How does the Test results service work?

 - With the laboratory that analyses the sample.

-You can also submit a form to receive a printout of who has viewed your test results:
+You can also choose to submit a form to request a printout of who has accessed your test results:

 Form for accessing the test results usage log (in Norwegian)